Militants attack Libya’s Foreign Ministry, 3 killed

-BENGHAZI, Libya (AP) — Security officials say a suicide bomber has targeted Libya’s Foreign Ministry in the capital, Tripoli, killing three people.
+BENGHAZI, Libya (AP) — A suicide bomber targeted Libya’s Foreign Ministry in Tripoli on Tuesday, killing three people, according to security officials.

-They say a second suicide bomber was shot dead by guards before he could detonate his explosive vest.
+The officials said a second attacker was shot dead by guards before he could detonate his explosive vest.

-The officials, who spoke on condition of anonymity because they were not authorized to brief the media, say at least seven other people were wounded in Tuesday’s attack.
+The officials spoke on condition of anonymity because they were not authorized to brief the media.

+The Health Ministry confirmed the death toll and said 10 other people were wounded.

 Most Read Nation & World Stories